-Most employers use computerized scanning systems to search for keywords in the thousands of resumes they receive.
-To maximize your chances of scoring with these systems, incorporate keywords and describe your work experience in a manner that is meaningful to your target industry.
-Develop your keyword list through research conducted in informational interviews and by reading job descriptions, browsing trade organization materials, and reviewing company websites.
-This is an important step to follow.
-Often, a live person does not review resumes that do not pass through the computer screening process.
-It is important to get through this screen.
+Most employers use computerized scanning systems, called Applicant Tracking Systems (ATS), to search for keywords that match job description requirements in the thousands of resumes they receive.
+To maximize your resume's chances of success with these systems, incorporate keywords and describe your work experience in a manner that aligns with the job description and is meaningful to your target industry.
+Develop your keyword list by reading job descriptions, conducting research through informational interviews, browsing trade organization materials, and reviewing company websites.
+This is an important step to follow to pass the initial screen.
+Often, a recruiter does not review resumes that do not pass through the computer screening process.